Wendy Todd: Contributions

 Todd has worked to increase Native American representation in the STEM field by pairing Western science with traditional ecological knowledge (TEK) and facilitating the cross-cultural exchange of knowledge in the development of science curriculum.
 Todd is committed to this cross-cultural knowledge for the benefit of Indigenous students, that students would be able to integrate Traditional Knowledge with Western academia rather than feel compelled to sacrifice one of their knowledge systems in order to honor the other.
 This bridging of knowledge systems guides Indigenous students in their navigation of differing cultural worldviews and philosophies, and fosters a more convergent educational experience.
 Through the geoscience education program in Hydaburg, Alaska, which she founded in 2007, Todd’s work has facilitated a significant increase in the number of Indigenous students who opt to pursue secondary education in the STEM field.

-Todd’s most significant contribution to her field has been discovering the “first-ever hyperthermophilic manganese oxidizing bacteria”.
-These findings were published in Vol. 5, No. 3 of the Postdoc Journal in 2017 in an article titled “Morphological characterization of bacteriogenic manganese oxides from three model manganese (II/iii) oxidizing bacterial species”.
+Todd’s most significant contribution to her field has been the first discovery of an hyperthermophilic manganese oxidizing bacteria.
 This work was significant because there had been little previous work on the morphological features of manganese oxidizing bacteria.
-Investigating this, Todd discovered that by examination of the morphological features of manganese oxidizing bacteria, researchers can begin to understand the ancient geomorphological conditions under which they developed, providing further insight into Earth’s geologic processes.
+By examination of the morphological features of manganese oxidizing bacteria, Todd proposed that researchers can begin to understand the ancient geomorphological conditions under which they developed, providing further insight into Earth’s geologic processes.

-As an Indigenous scientist, Todd has been pioneering in her field of geology by incorporating traditional ecological knowledge (TEK) into her work and research and working very closely with Indigenous communities in her scientific work.
-By doing this, Todd aims to improve opportunities and create a more inclusive, culturally-aware space for Indigenous students within STEM so that future work can be more inclusive, diverse and innovative.
+As an Indigenous scientist, Todd incorporates traditional ecological knowledge (TEK) with geological information and works with Indigenous communities in her scientific research.
+Todd seeks to increase participation of Indigenous students within STEM so that future work can be more inclusive, diverse and innovative.

 Todd’s advocacy work continuously furthers her goal of creating a more inclusive space within STEM for Indigenous individuals.
 In 2017 Todd founded a geoscience education program, the Center for Coastal Margin Observation and Prediction (CMOP) in her home community of Hydaburg, Alaska.
 CMOP was formed in direct partnership with the community, (Hydaburg Cooperative Association) and the Hydaburg School District.
 Todd’s goal through this program was to acknowledge Alaskan natives' concerns about development and extractive industries in their traditional territories and create a space where these concerns can be addressed through a program designed to blend traditional western science with TEK to meet the needs of indigenous students.
-When this program began in 2007, only 19% of high school graduates in this community went on to post-secondary education, but after 12 years, those numbers rose to 65% of high school graduates going on to pursue a STEM degree in post-secondary education.
-These numbers are a testament to the benefits of Todd’s work and how incorporating TEK and other types of Indigenous pedagogies into scientific endeavors can be hugely beneficial for Indigenous communities.
+When this program began in 2007, only 19% of high school graduates in this community continued to post-secondary education, but after 12 years, those numbers rose to 65% of high school graduates pursuing a STEM degree in post-secondary education.
+These numbers are a testament that incorporating TEK and other types of Indigenous pedagogies into scientific endeavors can be beneficial for Indigenous communities.